UltraSam: A Foundation Model for Ultrasound using Large Open-Access Segmentation Datasets: Discussion and Conclusion

 \section{Discussion and Conclusion}

-UltraSam, with its dedicated US-43d dataset, demonstrates impressive prompt-based segmentation capabilities, excelling even in zero-shot settings.
-Its ViT-encoder proves to be a robust pretrained initialization for downstream tasks, consistently outperforming other SAM-based models and ImageNet initialization on BUS-BRA and MMOTU2D evaluations for both classification and segmentation.
-These results highlight the power of domain-specific fine-tuning, where UltraSam surpasses both SAM and MedSAM.
-Additionally, UltraSam's efficiency in segmentation makes it a valuable tool for accelerating annotation processes.

-However, UltraSam’s performance declines on datasets that differ significantly from US-43d, where it underperforms compared to SAM on downstream tasks.
-This highlights the need to expand US-43d for greater generalizability.
-We encourage the research community to contribute additional high-quality ultrasound datasets, especially in underrepresented areas, to improve the model's adaptability across diverse applications.
+In this work, we introduced UltraSam, a SAM-style foundation model for ultrasound imaging, trained on our proposed US-43d, the largest compilation of open-access US segmentation datasets to date.
+We demonstrate that prompt-conditioned segmentation provides a scalable solution for representation learning from highly heterogeneous, sparsely annotated data without requiring dense annotations or unified labeling.
+UltraSam excels both as an interactive segmentation tool, outperforming existing SAM variants and US-specific models, and as a robust initialization method that significantly enhances downstream tasks such as classification, instance segmentation, and our novel prompted classification task, surpassing SSL-based models initialization.

+Nonetheless, we observed performance limitations on datasets with distinct characteristics such as GIST514-DB, due to its unique radial probe imaging that is underrepresented in US-43d.
+Our ablation study demonstrated that targeted inclusion of organ- or modality-specific data during pretraining has the potential to significantly improve model robustness.
+Additionally, we showed that hybrid pretraining, combining ultrasound-specific data (US-43d) with natural image data (SA-1B), further mitigates domain-specific knowledge loss, preserving broader visual priors and enhancing performance on such challenging datasets.
+These findings emphasize the importance of dataset composition and visual diversity in achieving robust US foundation models.

 With the release of US-43d, the pretrained UltraSam checkpoint, and our code, we hope to provide valuable resources that advance future research in the field.
+We encourage the research community to contribute additional high-quality US datasets, especially in underrepresented areas, to improve the model's adaptability across diverse applications.